Skip to main content

 • Acute bacterial prostatitis can occur after sclerotherapy for rectal prolapse.

-• Following manipulation of the gland - eg, post-biopsy.
+• Following manipulation of the gland - for example, post-biopsy.

 • Acute bacterial prostatitis.

-• Chronic prostatitis - this can be defined as at least three months of urogenital pain, which may be perineal, suprapubic, inguinal, rectal, testicular, or penile and is often associated with lower urinary tract symptoms (such as dysuria, frequency, hesitancy, and urgency), and sexual dysfunction (erectile dysfunction, painful ejaculation, or postcoital pelvic discomfort).
+• Chronic prostatitis: this can be defined as at least three months of urogenital pain, which may be perineal, suprapubic, inguinal, rectal, testicular, or penile and is often associated with lower urinary tract symptoms (such as dysuria, frequency, hesitancy, and urgency), and sexual dysfunction (erectile dysfunction, painful ejaculation, or postcoital pelvic discomfort).
+This is further divided into:

 Continue reading below